Chairman: Pat Carey

 Dr Muiris has experience as a Commercial Lawyer and a Director of Governance, has a doctorate in Governance and specialised in Data Protection Practice.
 He has previously held the position of Director (appointed by UK Gov.) at the Economic Research Institute of Northern Ireland.

 Dr Muiris has previous financial experience as an Examiner in Financial Management for the Institute of Incorporated Public Accounts and has experience as in Corporate Governance & as an Audit Committee Chair.

 He has been a Board member of Cooperative Housing Ireland, he lectures in economics, business and commercial law in NCI.
 He is currently CEO of National Microelectronics Application Centre and has both a Master’s in Public Management and Business Administration as well as a Doctorate in Governance.
-Dr Muiris has been nominated as a director of the Board.

 Board Member: Cepta Dowling